gemo12123/Flow.Launcher.Snippets/README.md

 # Flow.Launcher.Snippets

 This Snippets plugin let you save key/value snippets and copy to clipboard copy it from [Flow Launcher](https://www.flowlauncher.com/).
+**For the fork, I enhanced his search capabilities to support module matching**

 ## How to use it